funkybob/django-nap/docs/serialiser/index.rst

         foo = fields.Field()
         bar = fields.Field('foo.bar')
         baz = fields.IntegerField()

+Fields define what values will be output in the serialised format, their type, and where to get them from the object being serialised.

 Without an attribute specified, the field will use its name as the attribute name.